 If you’re thinking about getting your ‘Estate Planning in order’, you may be thinking about popping down to the Post Office to pick up a ‘Will Kit’.
 It’s much simpler and cheaper than seeing a lawyer, so what’s the problem?

-During March 2020, some online providers experienced a 265% increase in the number of people downloading online Will Kits.
-We have also heard of several Post Offices selling out of paper Will Kits, and customers having to come back to buy a paper Will Kit when the shelves were restocked.
+During March 2020, in a direct response to the pandemic, some online providers experienced a 265% increase in the number of people downloading online Will Kits.
+We also heard of several Post Offices selling out of paper Will Kits, and customers having to come back to buy a paper Will Kit when the shelves were restocked.
 (Would it be too early in this post to make a comparison with another family staple that sold out during the early part of the pandemic??)

 COVID-19 has obviously made people consider their estate planning and Will Kits come with instructions so, why not make a Will this way?

 Peter Brock, the Bathurst 1000 legend, had the exact same thought and is a great example of the issues we often see with a Will Kit you bought at the post office for $50.

 Brock made his first Will using a Will Kit in 2003.
 He filled in the name of his executor, signed the document and told his then wife Bev to fill in the rest of the form at the time of his death with whatever details she considered fitting (which, by the way is an improper delegation of testamentary discretion).
 The document was never completed.